-Field Commissioners may not serve in the same division they coach or in a game in which they have a child playing.
+\\\ Field Commissioners may not serve in the same division they coach or in a game in which they have a child playing.

 E. Tie Breaker.
-A modified "Kansas City Tie Breaker" system will be used in the event the score is tied at the end of regulation.
+In the semifinals and Super Bowl, a modified "Kansas City Tie Breaker" system will be used in the event the score is tied at the end of regulation.
 Note that equal playing time rules do not apply for the tie-breaker, but no substitutions, nor position changes can occur once the offense or defense is set on the field, unless due to injury.